Magical, special, unique – a truly unusual way to spend Christmas Day in London.

 A really memorable tour for locals and visitors.

 Christmas Day morning is the one time of the year when London is effectively closed, quiet and empty.
-Our route is designed to take in all of London’s most iconic sights at their most eerily deserted and finish with the streets a little busier but full of festive cheer.
+Our route is designed to take in many of London’s most iconic sights at their most eerily deserted and finish with the streets a little busier but full of festive cheer.

-We meet before dawn at 5.45am near the London Eye, setting off as Big Ben chimes 6am.
+We meet before dawn at 5.45am near the London Eye, setting off before Big Ben chimes 6am.
 We will walk through the West End, Mayfair and Soho and almost certainly be the only people in Trafalgar Square, Piccadilly Circus, Oxford Street and Regent Street.

 As the sun comes up we will visit a cafe where we can all enjoy a coffee and breakfast.
 We’ll then set off for the City of London and the South Bank, stopping for lunch en route, before returning to the West End before the pubs start to close from around 4pm.